ShipFail/public-prompt-license/DEFINITIONS.md

 **Scope Limitation (Infrastructure Exclusion):**
 The obligation to provide Corresponding Prompt Source does **not** extend to the underlying software infrastructure, inference engines, hardware drivers, or the implementation code of tools, provided that such software is not required to understand or modify the *cognitive behavior* of the agent defined in the Prompt Source.

+## 4. Source Code

+**"Source Code"** means the human-readable software source code, including but not limited to scripts, libraries, and tool implementations (e.g., TypeScript, Python, Rust), that is distinct from the Prompt Source.